THE GREATEST LIE EVER TOLD

-That he would grant unto us, that we being delivered out of the hand of our enemies might serve him without fear, In holiness and righteousness before him, all the days of our life.
+To grant us that we, being delivered from the hand of our enemies, might serve Him without fear, in holiness and righteousness before Him all the days of our life.
 (Luke 1:74,75)

 The above prophetic declaration could not be improved as a definition of the Christian redemption.

-“Being delivered out of the hand of our enemies.”
+“Being delivered from the hand of our enemies.”

 “Might serve him without fear.”

 This is salvation.
 This is redemption.
 It has nothing to do with going to Heaven.
 In fact, the earth and its peoples will be the primary beneficiaries of the salvation created in the elect.